alexcmak/Tetris/README.md

 You will need to have *pygame* on your computer.
 [Follow this guide.](https://www.pygame.org/wiki/GettingStarted)

+python is tricky on the iMac, this [link](https://hackernoon.com/fixing-the-externally-managed-environment-error-when-using-pip-a-quick-guide) helped me.

 I plan on adding a few things to the game.